syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Download-and-Installation.md

 	![Vsix Modify Window in Syncfusion<sup>®</sup> Xamarin](Download_and_Installation_images/syncfusion-xamarin-vsix-modify-window.png)
 4. Click the **Install** button.
 5. After the installation is complete, open Visual Studio.
-You can now use Syncfusion extensions from the Visual Studio under the Extensions menu.
+You can now use Syncfusion<sup>®</sup> extensions from the Visual Studio under the Extensions menu.

 	![Syncfusion<sup>®</sup> Xamarin Menu](Download_and_Installation_images/syncfusion-xamarin-menu.png)